RTPdesign/full-stack-javascript-assignments/src/javascript/intro/grammer/variables/README.md

 ## Observations

-1. What it he difference between var and let? var defines a variable globally or locally to an entire function regardless of the block scope, while let allows a variable to be declared with a limited scope to a block, statement, or expression.
+1. What is the difference between var and let? var defines a variable globally or locally to an entire function regardless of the block scope, while let allows a variable to be declared with a limited scope to a block, statement, or expression.

 2. What is the difference between let and const?